Efficient kinetic Lattice Boltzmann simulation of three-dimensional Hall-MHD Turbulence: Results

 \subsection{Comparison with pseudo-spectral simulations of MHD turbulence}

-In this section, comparisons are made with the \textsc{ghost} pseudo-spectral solver for high-resolution MHD simulations within the framework of the Orszag-Tang (OT) vortex problem \citep{Orszag1979}.
-The latter is an initial value problem, therefore allowing for a direct comparison between different numerical simulations.
-The OT solution is also often considered as a prototypical flow to study freely-evolving MHD turbulence.
-The \textsc{ghost} solver is widely used for various geophysical and astrophysical studies~\citep{Feraco2021,Marino2014,Mininni2002,Mininni2003,Mininni2006,Gomez2010}.
-It is a well-established open-source community code available on {\url{https://github.com/pmininni/GHOST}}. \textsc{ghost} is a hybrid MPI/OpenMP/CUDA-parallelized code, which proved high performance, robust results and an optimal scaling up to hundreds of thousand processors.
-It relies on a second-order Runge-Kutta scheme for the time integration.
-As a pseudo-spectral de-aliased code, it provides infinite accuracy in resolved spatial scales \citep{Patterson1971}.
-The dynamics of the OT vortex problem are initialised for the velocity and magnetic fields by
+In this section, comparisons are made {between the dynamics of MHD plasmas simulated with \textsc{flame} and the outputs obtained} with the \textsc{ghost} pseudo-spectral solver for high-resolution simulations, {when both codes perform the same decaying test run initialized with the classical} Orszag-Tang (OT) vortex problem \citep{Orszag1979}. {Indeed,} the OT solution is often considered as a prototypical flow to study freely evolving MHD turbulence.
+The \textsc{ghost} solver {has been} widely used {to tackle a variety of problems related to both} geophysical {fluids} and {space plasmas}~\citep{Marino2013,Pouquet2013,Marino2014,Marino2015,Mininni2002,Mininni2003,Mininni2006,Gomez2010,pouquet_helicity}.
+It is a well-established community code available on {\url{https://github.com/pmininni/GHOST}}. \textsc{ghost} is a hybrid MPI/OpenMP/CUDA-parallelized {framework that hosts a variety of solvers having also GPU capability}, {delivering} high performance, robust results and an optimal scaling up to hundreds of thousand {computing cores}.
+It relies on a second-order Runge-Kutta scheme for time integration {and is de-aliased based on the classical two-third rule}.
+As a pseudo-spectral de-aliased code, it provides {very high} accuracy in {resolving the} spatial scales \citep{Patterson1971}.
+The OT vortex problem {prescribes the following initialization for} the velocity and magnetic fields:

 with $U_0=1$ and $B_0=0.8$ in a cubic box of size $2\pi$.